uniquestar/ROS-Dash/README.md

 - **Session tokens** — HMAC-signed, 8-hour expiry, all sessions invalidated on server restart
 - **SQLite-backed user store** — replaces flat `users.json`, supports concurrent access
 - **Granular per-page permissions** — each user has independent read/write access per page
+- **Switch Admin tier** — users with `switchadmin:write` can manage per-switch write grants from the Switches page
+- **Per-switch write grants** — users can be allowed to manage only specific switches while retaining read-only access to the rest
 - **Admin users** — full access to all pages including Users management
 - **Viewer users** — dashboard and about access by default; additional pages granted by admin
 - **Protected WebSocket** — unauthenticated socket connections rejected server-side